TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 Claw Attack: 2d8 slashing, 5ft range
 Tail Attack: 2d8 bludgeoning, 15ft range
 - Damage and range are determined by CON
 - These are all finesse weapons.
+You may add your DEX __or__ your STR mod to both attack and damage rolls.
+- These can form a multiattack: 1x bite, 2x claw, 1x tail.

 Breath Weapon: 75ft Cone; 11d10 force damage, DEX save half
 Breath Weapon: 150ft Line; 11d10 force damage, CON save half
 - This is determined by dragon type and dragon level.
 I am taking liberties with the DEX save on the cone attack so that they don't feel quite so similar.

 ## Traits

-### Energy Type: Force

-### Damage Immunities
-You are immune to the type(s) of damage your breath weapon deals (determined by your species).

 ### Ambition: Prowess/Respect
 "I have found myself in a world without the prejudice I once suffered.